 Condition and release of information

-Releasing information about Children’s patients
+Releasing information to the media about Children’s patients

-Children’s follows the American Hospital Association’s guidelines for releasing information on the condition of patients.
+Children’s follows the American Hospital Association’s guidelines for releasing information to the media on the condition of patients.
 Hospitals and health systems are responsible for protecting the privacy and confidentiality of their patients and patient information.
 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) mandated regulations that govern privacy standards for healthcare information.
 HIPAA regulations specify the purposes for which information may and may not be released without authorization from the patient.

-Inquiries must contain the patient’s name.
-Information about the condition and location of an inpatient, outpatient or Emergency Department patient may be released only if the inquiry specifically contains the patient's name.
+Media inquiries must contain the patient’s name.
+Information about the condition and location of an inpatient, outpatient or Emergency Department patient may be released only if the inquiry specifically contains the patient’s name.
 No information will be given if a request does not include a specific patient’s name.

 Definitions of patient conditions

 - Undetermined: Patient awaiting physician and assessment.

 - Good: Vital signs are stable and within normal limits.
 Patient is conscious and comfortable.
 Indicators are excellent.

 - Fair: Vital signs are stable and within normal limits.
 Patient is conscious but may be uncomfortable.
 Indicators are favorable.

 - Serious: Vital signs may be unstable and not within normal limits.
 Patient is acutely ill.
 Indicators are questionable.